 - 2 pinches kosher salt

 - Drain and rinse the chickpeas.
-Dab with a paper towel to remove extra moisture, then place in the bowl of a food processor.
-Add 2 tablespoons sesame seeds.
-Then process until a paste-like consistency is formed.
-Scrape into a bowl.
+Dab the chickpeas with a paper towel to remove extra moisture, then place them in the bowl of a food processor.
+Add 2 tablespoons sesame seeds, then process until a paste-like consistency is formed.
+Scrape the mixture into a bowl.

-- Add carrot, ½ red onion, 3 garlic cloves, and ½ cup cilantro to the bowl of the food processor; pulse until ground fine.
-Scrap into the bowl with the chickpeas.
+- Add 1 carrot (cut into chunks), ½ red onion, 3 garlic cloves, and ½ cup cilantro to the bowl of the food processor; pulse until finely ground.
+Scrape the vegetables into the bowl with the chickpeas.

 - Stir in 6 tablespoons flour, 2 teaspoons cumin, 1 teaspoon kosher salt, ½ teaspoon black pepper, and a pinch cayenne or a few dashes hot sauce (optional).
-Mix with a spoon until combined.
+Mix with a spoon until combined, then form 4 to 5 round patties and place them on a baking sheet.

-- To make the harissa yogurt, combine ½ cup greek yogurt with 2 tablespoons harissa and 2 pinches kosher salt.
+- To make the harissa yogurt, combine ½ cup Greek yogurt with 2 tablespoons harissa and 2 pinches kosher salt.
 Serve the patties with harissa yogurt and pita.
+(Patties are best served at room temperature; they can be refrigerated for several days or frozen.)